 Findings from Table 1 show that, consistent with the literature, there is a significant difference in educational level between the two groups.
-Even after the adjustment of the education variable for each group (as described earlier) we can still see a great difference; about 40% of FSU immigrants are highly educated while only about 15% of them have reported to have low education.
-By contrast, only 17% of the Ethiopian immigrant group are highly educated while about 69% are without any diploma (‘low educated’ in the equivalent education scale).
-Occupational status is another important social-status variable and as we can see the difference between the groups in this case is found to be significant (2= 21, p<.01).
-66% of FSU immigrants and 56% of Ethiopian immigrants have reported that they have a paid job.
+Even after the adjustment of the education variable for each group (as described earlier) we can still see a great difference; about 40% of FSU immigrants are highly educated while only about 15% of them reported to have a low level of education.
+By contrast, only 17% of the Ethiopian immigrant group is highly educated, while about 69% do not have any diploma (‘low educated’ in the equivalent education scale).
+Occupational status is another important social-status variable and as we can see, the difference between the groups in this case is found to be significant (2= 21, p<.01): 66% of FSU immigrants and 56% of Ethiopian immigrants reported that they have a paid job.

 Differences between the two groups regarding immigration characteristics, i.e. age at migration and number of years in Israel (years since migration), are not significant.
-Although, it is important to note that both mean age at migration is high (when immigration and assimilation process are under the topic), 38 for FSU immigrants and about 35 for Ethiopian immigrants.
+Although, it is important to note that both mean age at migration is high (when immigration and the assimilation process are considered): 38 for FSU immigrants and about 35 for Ethiopian immigrants.

-The respondents in the New Immigration Survey were asked to note whether they perceived discrimination due to their origin in the past year, in five different areas of social life.
-Discrimination at the workplace, in a government or public office, at stores and shopping places, at places of entertainment or at any other place.
+The respondents in the New Immigration Survey were asked to note whether they perceived discrimination in the past year due to their origin, in five different areas of social life: discrimination at the workplace, in a government or public office, at stores and shopping places, at places of entertainment, or at any other place.
 The differences between FSU and Ethiopian immigrants in the experience of discrimination are summarized in Figure 1.

 In all areas of social life, there is a significant difference between the two groups on reported experienced discrimination.
-We see from the chart that Ethiopian immigrants have reported, in each area, on higher rates of experienced discrimination comparing to the FSU immigrants.
-At their workplace, at government offices and at shopping places the difference between the group is around 15%-20%, while at places of entertainment or at any other area of social life the difference is around 10%.
+We see from the chart that Ethiopian immigrants have reported, in each area, higher rates of experienced discrimination compared to the FSU immigrants.
+At their workplace, at government offices and at shopping places, the difference between the groups is around 15%–20%, while at places of entertainment or at any other area of social life the difference is around 10%.

-It is noticeable that when the encounter is more formal and is involved in the interaction (at work or in front of a government official) the perceived discrimination rates are the highest, for both groups.
-In general, between around 22% to 42% of the Ethiopian immigrants have experienced perceived discrimination at least in one area of social life while for FSU immigrants group the percentages are significant lower, between around 10% and 26%.
+It is noticeable that when the encounter is more formal and is involved in the interaction (at work or in front of a government official), the perceived discrimination rates are the highest, for both groups.
+In general, around 22%–42% of the Ethiopian immigrants have experienced perceived discrimination in at least in one area of social life, while for FSU immigrants group the percentages are significant lower, around 10%–26%.
 All mentioned differences between the groups regarding the perception of discrimination, in each of the discrimination indicators, are statistically significant (p<.01).
 These results are as we anticipated and in accordance with hypothesis 3.

-Figure 1: Percentages reporting perceived discrimination, by origin.
+Figure 1: Percentages Reporting Perceived Discrimination, by Place of Origin

-Another required analysis treats of the differences between the groups regarding Hebrew proficiency independent variables.
-Figure 2 represents the Hebrew proficiency scale, the percentages of each level of proficiency, from 3 (none) to 15 (fluent), divided into the two immigration groups.
+Another required analysis treats the differences between the groups regarding Hebrew proficiency independent variables.
+Figure 2 represents the Hebrew proficiency scale, with the percentages of each level of proficiency ranging from 3 (none) to 15 (fluent), divided into the two immigration groups.